 KITS was one of the many ‘border blasters’, stations which popped up along the border during the 1980s and beamed their signals north in the search for advertising and listeners.
 KITS went on air at the era of the pirate era in 1988 and broadcast from Monaghan town on 837 kHz AM and 101 FM.

 Although less powerful than its audacious neighbour KISS FM – which aimed unashamedly at the Belfast market – KITS had its own strong local following.
 Here’s its jingle package.

 In this interview, Walter Hegarty talks to Gerry O’Reilly, a transmitter man from the border regions.
-Gerry worked on transmitters for the following stations: Kandy Radio, Galway District Radio (GDR), Hometown Radio, Big M, Erneside, NWCR, CCR, Breffni Radio, Midwest Radio.
+Gerry worked on transmitters for almost 50 stations including the following: Kandy Radio, Galway District Radio (GDR), Hometown Radio, Big M, Erneside, NWCR, CCR, Breffni Radio, Midwest Radio.
 East Coast Radio (Louth), Melvin Radio, Radio North, Riverside Radio, Boyneside Radio, DCR Letterkenny, Radio West, Rainbow Radio, Star Radio, North Star, KISS FM, KITS, North Atlantic Radio and many more.

 In this interview from Wireless on Flirt FM, Nick Richards spoke to John Walsh about his pirate radio past, especially KISS FM in Monaghan.
 Before the interview we hear a recording of Nick on KISS in March 1988.